Thank you for visiting to have a look at my information.

 However as time has progressed I returned to my core skills of drawing, watercolour and print-work .
 I converted the garage at home into a studio to create some space, to spread out, accommodate the mass of work I was accumulating and, as it turned out, have some room to conduct art classes.

 I started teaching watercolour painting to adults looking to take up art as a retirement hobby (or refine a latent skill) .
 I no longer run group classes in the studio but still undertake one on one (or two) lessons for those starting out, as a retirement gift , birthday present or similar.
 I also run group classes for local societies and art groups and also do demonstrations and workshop days .
 In addition I have organised workshop and interest days at the Williamson Art gallery in Urban Sketching and Beginning in Watercolour.

 2014 I was shortlisted as “Artist of the Year” by the “Artists and Illustrators journal” for my picture “Cobi’s Garden”, and enjoyed the prestige of exhibiting in London’s Mall Galleries.
-I have also been featured in “Cheshire Life” magazine and appeared as contestant on the B.B.C. programme “Home is Where the Art Is” The picture I produced for the programme , a”mosaic of memories'” led to a large number of commissions for pictures in the same style and I regularly accept new requests for this type of picture even now some two years later.
+I have also been featured in “Cheshire Life” magazine and appeared as winning contestant on the B.B.C. programme “Home is Where the Art Is” The picture I produced for the programme , a”mosaic of memories'” led to a large number of commissions for pictures in the same style and I regularly accept new requests for this type of picture even now some three years later.
 Never underestimate the power of T.V.!

 I am also a member of an on-line group “Virtual Sketchwalkers” who work from posted photographic sources from across the world.
 Again the level of mutual beneficial support and enthusiasm in the group is a great source of inspiration and reassurance in the way the human spirit rises to an occasion.